SNEWS2/hop-SNalert-app/snews-dev-tutorial.md

 ## Connecting to the SNEWS network
 Once your Hopskotch credentials are stored, you are ready to connect to the SNEWS network to send and receive messages.

-For the development testing network, download the development SNEWS configuration from https://github.com/SNEWS2/snews2-config/blob/master/dev-config.env.
+To use the development servers for testing, download the development SNEWS configuration from https://github.com/SNEWS2/snews2-config/blob/master/dev-config.env.
 Load this configuration before sending/receiving messages via `source dev-config.env`.

 ### Sending messages
 You can use either `snews generate` or `hop publish` to send sample messages to the SNEWS network.